rust-lang/async-book/src/08_example/01_running_async_code.md

 It's important to remember that even if a piece of code is run within an `async fn` and `await`ed, it may still block.
 To test whether our server handles connections concurrently, we'll need to ensure that `handle_connection` is non-blocking.

 If you run the server, you'll see that a request to `127.0.0.1:7878/sleep` will block any other incoming requests for 5 seconds!
 This is because there are no other concurrent tasks that can make progress while we are `await`ing the result of `handle_connection`.
-We'll see how to avoid this in the next section.
+In the next section, we'll see how to use async code to handle connections concurrently.